gonmf/dakilang/README.md

 fib(N, Res) :- gt(N, 2, gt), sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
 ```

-However **this doesn't work**: when a clause operator is used - in the tail of a clause - it will be evaluated like any other clause; it doesn't prevent the clause expansion in the first place.
+However **this doesn't work**: when a operator clause is used - in the tail of a clause - it will be evaluated like any other clause; it doesn't prevent the clause expansion in the first place.
 The Daki interpreter tries to discover all the solutions, so recursively `fib(1, 1)` will match both `fib(1, 1).` and `fib(N, Res) :- ...`.
 This will exceed the iteration limits of the interpreter.

-For cases like these, where we want to have multiple homonymous clauses, or a recursive chain, instead of using _clause operators_ we can use **clause conditions**.
+For cases like these, where we want to have multiple homonymous clauses, or a recursive chain, and we need to distinguish disjoint rules; instead of using _operator clauses_ we can use **clause conditions**.

-Clause conditions are evaluated before a clause is expanded, and provide a few further controls on the literal values that they can match.
+Clause conditions are evaluated before a clause is expanded, providing finer control.
 With clause conditions our Fibonnaci program becomes:

 ```
 fib(1, 1).